siberianfox/tinygwiki/TinyG-Configuration.md

  $xJD 0.05     Units are mm
  $yJD 0.05
  $zJD 0.02     Setting Z to a smaller value means that moves with a change in the Z component will move proportionately slower depending on the contribution in Z.
  $JA 200,000   Units are mm/min^2.
-As before, commas are ingored and are provided only for clarity
+As before, commas are ignored and are provided only for clarity
 </pre>

 ### $aRA - Radius value